Heisenburger2020/Multidimensional-Information-Assisted-Deep-Learning-Realizing-Flexible_Recognition_of_Vortex_Beam/README.md

 This project include codes for optical simulation and neural network.

+Note:
-Note: We encourage you to cite paper "Multidimensional Information Assisted Deep Learning Realizing Flexible Recognition of Vortex Beam Modes".
+- We encourage you to cite paper "Multidimensional Information Assisted Deep Learning Realizing Flexible Recognition of Vortex Beam Modes".
+- Part of code came from Shuiqing Zheng, We also encourage you to cite paper written by